Skip to content

 Georgia Medicaid for adults

 Georgia expanded adult Medicaid dental coverage for recipients age 21 and older.
 The approved Medicaid state plan says covered adult dental services can include diagnostic, preventive, restorative, periodontal, prosthodontic, orthodontic, endodontic, emergency dental services, and oral surgery when medically necessary.
-The same approval says non-emergency adult dental services require prior authorization.
+It also says all services except emergency services require prior authorization.

 This is a major change from older Georgia dental information.
 If a dental office says adults only get emergency extractions, ask the office to check current Medicaid dental rules and your plan.
-You can also call Contact Georgia Medicaid for help finding the right member services path.
+You can also call Georgia Medicaid or your care management organization and ask for the dental administrator, provider list, and prior authorization rules.

 Medicaid and PeachCare for children

 Children under 19 may qualify for Medicaid at different income levels based on age, family size, and income.
-Georgia Medicaid says children who qualify get the full range of covered services, including dental and vision care.
+Georgia Medicaid says eligible children receive the full range of Medicaid-covered services, including dental and vision care.
 PeachCare for Kids is Georgia’s CHIP program for uninsured children and includes dental care, vision care, hospital care, emergency room care, prescriptions, and mental health care.

 If your child loses coverage, misses a renewal, or needs help with food or medical costs at the same time, this can affect the whole household.
-Related help may include Georgia SNAP, Georgia WIC, and Georgia child care too.
+Related help may include Georgia SNAP, Georgia WIC, and Georgia child care.

 Pregnancy and postpartum coverage

 If you are pregnant or recently gave birth, check Family Medicaid.
-Georgia says Medicaid for pregnant women pays for medical care, including labor and delivery, for up to 12 months after giving birth for those who qualify.
-Ask the plan whether dental care is covered for your situation and which dentist accepts your plan.
+Georgia says Medicaid for pregnant women pays for medical care, including labor and delivery, for up to 12 months after giving birth for people who qualify.
+Ask your plan whether dental care is covered for your situation and which dentist accepts your plan.

 Georgia Pathways

 Georgia Pathways to Coverage is a Medicaid coverage route for some adults ages 19 to 64 who are not otherwise eligible for traditional Medicaid.
-Georgia says Pathways has income and activity rules.
-For example, the state lists income up to 100% of the federal poverty level and qualifying activities, such as work, training, school, community service, or being the parent or legal guardian of a child under age six.
+The state lists income up to 100% of the federal poverty level, Georgia residency, citizenship or eligible immigration status, and at least 80 hours a month of qualifying activities unless another program rule applies.
 Check the official Pathways eligibility page before you assume you do or do not qualify.

 Having coverage does not always mean the first dentist you call will take it.
 Dental offices can leave networks, limit new patients, or require plan approval before treatment.
 Call your plan, not just the dental office, when you cannot find an appointment.